Tourism Enterprise Opportunities: Creating a Marketing Plan

 Information pieces include materials such as maps, description of amenities, description of landscape and wildlife, interpretive materials, etc. Information may not specifically be designed to bring customers in, but provide information that may attract them to your place or at least catch their attention.

 Press/media releases are information letters/videos that you send to TV, Radio, Newspaper or other organizations to let them know about something special happening at your site—or simply that you are special.
 It needs to be something newsworthy so that they will actually use it.
 You have no control over whether or not they use your release.
-This is where creativity can go a long way to get significant free adverti
+This is where creativity can go a long way to get significant free advertising.

 Sponsorship is where you pay to support some special event or activity in order to be a good community member and to have your operation gain exposure to potential customers.